gravitational/teleport/docs/5.0/config-reference.md

     # storing the records on disk at all. *-sync requires all nodes to be
     # upgraded to 4.4.
     #
-    #    "node-sync" : sessions recording will be streamed from node -> auth -> storage service
+    #    "node-sync" : session recordings will be streamed from node -> auth -> storage service
-    #    "proxy-sync : sessions recording will be streamed from proxy -> auth -> storage service
+    #    "proxy-sync : session recordings will be streamed from proxy -> auth -> storage service
     #
     session_recording: "node"